 Maltese have been a part of our lives since a wonderful little guy we called Albert came to live with us in 1974.

-Our adult Maltese are AKC Champions and our puppies are all bred from Champions.
+Our adult Maltese are AKC Champions or bred from Champions.

 Throughout our lives we have been involved with a variety of other animals and dog breeds.